Industrial Workers at Risk of Ohio Benzene Exposure, Acute Myeloid Leukemia (AML) and Myelodysplastic Syndrome (MDS)

 For workers who may be exposed to Benzene on the job, the U.S. Centers for Disease Control and Prevention (CDC) urges workers to protect themselves, and urges companies to properly protect their employees from these toxic chemicals.

-Rubber Products which may Contain Benzene
+Rubber Products Contain Benzene

 Employees of rubber and tire manufacturing facilities on the production line also have an increased risk of developing complications and diseases from benzene exposure.
 Benzene-containing products are used in numerous steps during the production of the rubber and tires, and toxins are potentially released into the air around the following product lines: